The Baby Registry Checklist For All Your Must-Haves

 9. Burp cloths

 I wouldn’t have said this with my first child, but kids two and three made baby-wearing a must.
 With a baby carrier, you can keep your infant calm and snuggled close while still having two free hands to wrangle a toddler, complete household chores, or push a cart at the grocery store (and still have room for the groceries in the cart).
-My favorite carrier is the Ergobaby 360 — just be sure to buy a newborn insert if you plan on using it before your newborn reaches 12 pounds.
-At $149, this Ergobaby 360 bundle comes with the carrier and the newborn insert.
+The Ergobaby Omni 360 is a fan favorite, can hold a baby between seven and 45 pounds, and retails for $145 on Amazon.

 11. High chair

 Obviously, a high chair isn’t something you’ll need right away for a newborn, but once your baby arrives, you’ll be surprised how quickly time flies.
 Before you know it, your child will be trying all kinds of pureed baby food — and you’ll need somewhere convenient for her to sit.
-The Graco DuoDiner LX Baby High Chair is actually a 3-in-1 design: It’s an infant high chair, a toddler booster high chair, and a booster seat, so you’ll be able to use it for years to come once your little one starts on solid food.
-At $89, it’s reasonably priced considering how long you’ll be using it.
+The Graco Table2Table Premier Fold 7 in 1 Convertible High Chair is actually a 3-in-1 design: It’s an infant high chair, a toddler booster high chair, and a booster seat, so you’ll be able to use it for years to come once your little one starts on solid food.
+At $169, it’s an investment but you'll be using it for a long time.

 A good baby swing is another registry staple — and for good reason.
 Gentle motion and lullabies (or nature sounds) are the perfect recipe for a sleepy baby.
 Plus, it’s another way to stimulate and entertain your baby while you grab a bite to eat or finally use the bathroom.
 Although it’s definitely on the pricier side (as far as baby swings are concerned), the 4moms mamaRoo4 is a modern and compact baby swing that offers five different motions for your little one.
 Even cooler?
 You can control motion, speed, music, and volume straight from your smartphone.